×

 Fatherhood.

-His love for the Lord and his family have helped develop him into a teammate that Ferentz says has driven him to success.
+Graves’ love for the Lord and his family have helped develop him into a teammate that Ferentz notes drives him to further success.

 “His humbleness is unparalleled,” Ferentz said.
-“Football is a team sport and he is a great teammate and has understood that concept since he was in high school.”
+“Football is a team sport, and he is a great teammate.
+He’s understood that concept since he was in high school.”

 “It impressed me and told me about his character when he went out for wrestling,” Ferentz said.
-“The ability and the willingness to step on the wrestling mat is incredible.
+“The ability and the willingness to step on the wrestling mat (during the basketball season) was incredible.

 “The one thing I know for sure about Iowa is that it is a wrestling state.
 That took a lot of guts.”

-Graves and his wife Aubrey had their first son Grayson on Thanksgiving, the night before the Nebraska and Iowa game.
+Graves and his wife, Aubrey, had their first son – Grayson – on Thanksgiving, the night before the Nebraska game.

-“First, it was a total surprise, because it was early and we were thinking it was going to be around the bowl game,” Ferentz said.
-“My wife (Mary) made the statement, “He’ll play out of his mind.”
+“First, it was a total surprise, because (the baby came) early and we were thinking it was going to be around the bowl game,” Ferentz said.
+“My wife (Mary) made the statement, ‘He’ll play out of his mind.'”

-Graves was a factor out of the gates.
+Graves was a factor out of the gates at Nebraska.
 He made the first tackle and broke up a pass on the second play.
 He also had another tackle in the contest.

 “What an exciting time for Aaron and Aubrey.
-The for Aaron to come back Friday and play after Grayson was born is unbelievable.”
+Then for Aaron to come back Friday and play after Grayson was born is unbelievable.”

-Graves’ career with Iowa isn’t over as the Hawkeyes will play Vanderbilt in the Reliaquest Bowl on Dec.
+Graves’ career with Iowa isn’t over yet.
+The Hawkeyes will play Vanderbilt in the Reliaquest Bowl on Dec.
 31.

-After that game Graves plans on playing at the next level and Ferentz believes it will happen.
+After that game, Graves plans on preparing for the next level.
+Ferentz believes it will happen.

 “I certainly wouldn’t bet against him making an NFL roster,” Ferentz said.
-“He is so competitive and when he gets an opportunity he will definitely make the most of it.
+“Aaron is so competitive.
+When he gets an opportunity, he definitely makes the most of it.

 “He will make a team and be a contributing member.
 I can’t predict the road ahead, but I wouldn’t be shocked to see him have a long NFL career.”

-Ferentz also talked about the fact of Graves and high school teammate Kyler Fisher, both playing pro football.
+Ferentz also talked about the fact of Graves and his Southeast Valley high school teammate, Kyler Fisher, may both be playing pro football.

 “It’s crazy that those two athletes came from such a small town,” Ferentz said.
-“Both are good stories.
-With Aaron’s stature and Kyler’s work ethic.
+“Both are terrific stories, with Aaron’s stature and Kyler’s work ethic.
 I was talking to someone the other day and on Kyler’s pro day last March, he killed it.
 Then a buzz started and he adjusted and is playing well in Canada.

 “Good players come from anywhere and everywhere.”